 Source: Author’s computation, 2024 ***, **, * represents statistical significance at 1%, 5% and 10%, respectively.
-Probability values are in parenthesis.
+Probability values are in parentheses.

 Turning to the structural breaks, one can easily see that the computed Chow test of 15.35 is significant at 1%.
-From this result, we can confirm the presence of structural break in the model. δ1 which is the change in intercept has a value of -1.1468 and is significant at 5%. however, the negative sign of δ1 does not conform our expectation.
+From this result, we can confirm the presence of a structural break in the model. δ1 which is the change in intercept has a value of -1.1468 and is significant at 5%. however, the negative sign of δ1 does not conform to our expectation.
 Furthermore, δ2 and δ3 which are the changes in β2 and β3 have signs that deviated from expectation.
 However, they are not significant, which clearly indicates that these coefficients are not affected by a structural break.
 In general, there is evidence of structural break, even if there is no such evidence, it might have been that it is hidden under serial correlation.

 5. Conclusion